Hugh Mulzac: Early life

 Hugh Nathaniel Mulzac was born March 26, 1886, on Union Island in Saint Vincent and the Grenadines (SVG).
 Hugh was born to Ada Roseline Donawa who was an accomplished pianist and a woman of pure African descent; Hugh's father, Richard Mulzac, was a Creole planter and a builder of whaling ships and schooners.
 Hugh’s grandfather Charles Malzac (sic), was a biracial man and a native of St. Kitts W.I....
 The Mulzac/Malzac family were descended from a French Huguenot galley slave who escaped the sinking of the ship, ‘Notre Dame de Bonne Esperance” off the coast of Martinique in 1687.
-He attended the Church of England School in Kingstown, SVG which was headed by his maternal grandfather, the Rev. James Dunawa, a former student of Bishop Herbert Bree Hugh had two older brothers Jonathon and Edward along with younger brothers Irvin, Lambi and James along with younger sisters Lavinia and Una.
+He attended the Church of England School in Kingstown, SVG which was headed by his maternal grandfather, the Rev. James Dunawa, a former student of Bishop Herbert Bree.
+Hugh had two older brothers Jonathon and Edward along with younger brothers Irvin, Lambi and James along with younger sisters Lavinia and Una.

 Early career

 Mulzac's life at sea started immediately after high school when he served on British schooners.
 He was sent to Swansea Nautical College in Wales to train for his ship masters license.
 In 1916, Hugh Mulzac emigrated to the United States.
 Within two years he had earned his shipping master's certificate, the first ever issued to an African American.
-He joined with Marcus Garvey's Universal Negro Improvement Association (UNIA) and served as a Captain on the SS Yarmouth of the Black Star Line.
+He joined with Marcus Garvey's Universal Negro Improvement Association (UNIA) and served as first mate on the SS Yarmouth of the Black Star Line.
 However, disagreements with the UNIA lead to his resignation in 1921.
+Following the collapse of the Black Star Line in 1922, Mulzac stated that the company's executives were "staffed by opportunists and relatives from all walks of life except the shipping industry."

 For the next two decades, the only shipboard work Mulzac could get was in the steward's departments on several shipping lines.
+Inspired by the 1934 West Coast waterfront strike, Mulzac became involved in an effort to merge the Marine Workers Industrial Union and International Seamen's Union.
+Mulzac supported a 1936 seamen strike by speaking to churches and fraternal organizations to build community support for the strike.
+Following the strike, he joined the newly formed National Maritime Union.
+The Union included a clause that stipulated that there should be no discrimination based on color, race, political creed, religion or national origin.